williamfiset/FastJavaIO/README.md

 byte b7 = in.nextByte(); // 126, this byte value overflowed!
 No safety check
                          // gets done for this.
 It is assumed the user knows
-                         // the range of the values they're reading from the stream. byte b8 = in.nextByte(); // Nothing left in stream so an error is thrown
+                         // the range of the values they're reading from the stream. byte b8 = in.nextByte(); // Nothing left in stream so an exception is thrown
 ```

 #### .nextInt() examples